Clinical Supervision for Texas LPC Associates

 You don't need to become a tech expert.
 You need to be the kind of clinician who can think clearly about all of this, ethically, practically, and from a position of confidence rather than fear.

-That's why it’s important to have a supervisor who is update with all the changes and ready to talk about it.
+That's why it’s important to have a supervisor who is up to date with all the changes and ready to talk about it.

 A field that's changing.
 Supervisors who aren't.